The Ever-Growing Internet of Things for Healthcare

 Addressing cybersecurity challenges in the use of IoT in healthcare may require deployment of a smart firewall to monitor the behavior of separate IoT devices and components and identify any abnormal activity patterns.
 A firewall would also cut off hacked devices and prevent interference with the rest of the system.

-If you have ideas or projects related to IoMT integration and need professional help, consult with TATEEDA.
+If you have ideas or projects related to IoMT integration and need professional help, consult with TATEEDA GLOBAL.
 We are a custom software development company specializing in healthcare solutions, including IoMT and cloud-based technologies: for example, the remote health-monitoring app that helped present ECG data to health care providers via iOS and Android tablets.

 2. Make sure the devices involved in the IoMT system are as user-friendly as possible.
 When you build a consumer-grade or in-house IoMT solution involving patient/device interactions, make sure the device(s) are suitable for mass adoption, i.e., comprehensible and convenient.